Random coalescing geodesics in first-passage percolation: Properties of random coalescing geodesics

 \begin{prop} Let $G$ be a random coalescing geodesic.
 There exists a linear functional $\rho_G:\R^2\to\R$ satisfying $\rho_G(z)=\E[B_G(0,z)]$ for all $z\in\Z^2$, and

 \end{prop}

+Examining the proof of Proposition~\ref{extended shape} we note that Proposition~\ref{sonoma} extends in the same manner to the following stronger statement (proof omitted): For every $\eps>0$ we have

-Linearity of the Busemann function, together with the shape theorem, has the important consequence of providing a bound on the asymptotic direction of $G$: It is confined by the intersection of the line $\{\rho_G(x)=1\}$ and the asymptotic shape $\partial\ball=\{\mu(x)=1\}$.
-We define the set of limiting directions of $G$ as the set of directions $|x|=1$ such that $v_n/|v_n|\to x$ for some subsequence $(v_n)_{n\ge1}$ of $G$.
-We will identify this set with a subset of $[0,2\pi]$ when appropriate.
+Linearity of the Busemann function and the shape theorem together provide a bound on the asymptotic direction of $G$: It is confined by the intersection of the line $\{\rho_G(x)=1\}$ and the asymptotic shape $\partial\ball=\{\mu(x)=1\}$.
+Recall that the set of directions of $G$ is defined as the set of $x\in S^1$ such that $v_k/|v_k|\to x$ for some subsequence $(v_k)_{k\ge1}$ of $G$.